 Meanwhile, prepare the pint of strawberries by washing, drying, hulling and slicing lengthwise.

-Then fold in about 1 1/2 cups of the sliced strawberries into the oats and transfer to a greased baking dish.
+Then fold in about 1 1/2 cups of the sliced strawberries into the oat mixture and transfer to a greased baking dish – a 9×9 casserole dish or deep dish pie plate works.

 Add more sliced strawberries to the top of the oats, and bake for about 40 minutes.